British Car Brands (manufacturer car companies, logos)

 Austin Logo

-Austin is a brand of automobiles manufactured by the Austin Motor Company in the first half of the 20th century.
+Austin is a brand of automobile manufactured by the Austin Motor Company in the early 20th century.
 The first model was built in 1905 at the home of engineer Herbert Austin.
-He started his car business focusing on the prestigious class.
-His client list included Spanish officials, Vatican bishops, and Russian princes.
-Over time, the company expanded its product range to trucks and commercial vehicles.
-The company disappeared in 1952 after merging with Morris Motors.
-The British Motor Corporation holding appeared in their place.
-Accordingly, the name of the brand and the logo with a handwritten inscription “Austin” in silver color have completely ceased to be used.
+He started his automobile business, focusing on the prestige class.
+Among his customers were Spanish officials, Vatican bishops, and Russian princes.
+Over time, the company expanded its product line to include trucks and commercial vehicles.
+The company disappeared in 1952 after a merger with Morris Motors.
+In their place appeared the British Motor Corporation holding.
+Accordingly, the brand name and logo, featuring the handwritten inscription “Austin” in silver, were completely discontinued.

 Hillman